nkosi-tauro/contactlist/README.md

 # Access the project folder
 $ cd contactlist

-# Run the project in the terminal or use your favorite IDE
+# Run the project in the terminal
 Linux/Mac:
 $ python3 contactlist.py